nasarudinrazali/SeleniumWebAutomationE2E/README.md

 **To run the E2E test:**

 Precondition: Java and Maven have been installed in your system.
+You also have to have Chromed driver and ensure the path of the driver is given in in/src/test/java/Selenium/testComponents/Base

 1)Download project